The project is in a healthy, maintained state

 Usage

-To get the config full of
+To get the config file:

 rails generate utility_palettes:config

-to generate the palettes
+To generate the palettes:

 rails generate utility_palettes:generate